omniosorg/omniosorg.github.io/patron.md

 publishing and maintaining OmniOS.
 The rest of the money gets divided up and distributed among the core contributors according to the amount of time they put into the project.
-Ultimately the board of the OmniOSce Association decides about the use of the money.
+Ultimately the board of the OmniOSce Association decides about the use of funds.

 <form class="patron_form">